dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/NetCore_GettingStarted.md

 	- `build.cmd -ci /p:AssemblyVersion=%RUNTIMEPACKAGEVERSION% /p:AutoGenerateAssemblyVersion=false /p:OfficialBuild=true`
 	- `cd artifacts\bin\Microsoft.NetCore.CSharp.Analyzers\Debug\netstandard2.0`
 2. Copy the two DLLs and replace the NuGet cache entries used by `dotnet/runtime`.
 They might be in `"runtime/.packages/..."` or `"%USERPROFILE%/.nuget/packages/... "`.
 You can check the exact path by building something in runtime with /bl and checking the binlog file.
 Example:
 	- `copy /y *.dll %USERPROFILE%\.nuget\packages\Microsoft.NetCore.Analyzers\%RUNTIMEPACKAGEVERSION%\analyzers\dotnet\cs`
+3. Build the rolsyn-analyzers with `build.cmd`, now new analyzers will be used from updated nuget packages and you would see the warnings if diagnostics found.
+4. If failures found, review each of the failures and determine the course of action for each.
+	- Improve analyzer to reduce false positives, fix valid warnings, in a very rare edge cases suppress them.
+5. Make sure all failures addressed and corresponding PR(s) merged.
-3. Switch to the runtime project.
+6. Switch to the runtime repo.
+7. Build the runtime repo, either do a complete build or build each repo separately (coreclr, libraries, mono).
-4. Introduce an error somewhere to prove that the rule ran.
+8. In case no any failure introduce an error somewhere to prove that the rule ran.
 	- Be careful about in which project you are producing an error, choose an API not having reference from other APIs, else all dependent API's will fail.
-5. Build the runtime repo, either do a complete build or build each repo separately (coreclr, libraries, mono).
+9. If failures found, repeat step 4-5 to evaluate and address all warnings.

 ## Testing against the Roslyn repo